Shaadi ho naa ho ; Interview hoga hi ! Honi ko kaun taal saktaa hai 🙂

-This blog post shall talk about a few magic mantras which 1) normally people do not know about Interviews and 2) which if prepared well about; can help you crack every interview that you sit for.
+This blog post shall talk about a few interview tips and techniques which 1) normally people do not know about and 2) which if prepared well about; can help you crack every interview that you sit for.

 MAKE SURE YOU PREPARE THE FIRST QUESTION WELL:-